 Kidney Problems in Dogs – Chronic Renal Disease

-Over the last few weeks, your nine year old Bullmastiff girl has been on your mind.
-She is drinking more then normal and asking you in the middle of the night to let her out to urinate.
-That in itself is not the worry; it is the weight loss and overall lethargy that has you really concerned.
-The last straw was when she started vomiting – you had her into the vet the next morning for a full work up but his diagnosis floored you!
-How could she have chronic renal disease?
-How could her kidneys be so far gone and you never noticed until now?
+Over the last few weeks, your nine-year-old Bullmastiff girl has been on your mind.
+She is drinking more than normal and asking to go out to urinate in the middle of the night.
+While that in itself is not alarming, it’s the weight loss and overall lethargy that have you truly concerned.
+The last straw was when she started vomiting.
+You took her to the vet the next morning for a full workup, but his diagnosis floored you: chronic renal disease.
+How could her kidneys be so far gone without you noticing until now?

-The early stages of renal disease are hard to notice as many of the symptoms are mostly benign and can be written off as advancing age.’
+The early stages of renal disease are often hard to detect, as many symptoms are benign and can be attributed to advancing age.

 Symptoms of Kidney Problems in Dogs Include: